Top 5 Best Vlogging Cameras Under $200

 First of all, it’s slightly lighter and also has a slightly faster lens.
 It also has around 10 shots more of battery duration.

-When you compare the two of them in every aspect it looks like the 190 HS is half step better in everything but the max. recording quality.
+When you compare the two of them in every aspect it looks like the 190 HS half a step better in everything but the max. recording quality.

 And although it does have a smaller zoom, this is a feature you won’t care about if you’re a vlogger, since you will barely use it.